cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 ### Single-node deployment mode

-Single-node deployment mode means deploying FTS and ETCD services on a single local node.
-This mode is mainly used for code development in test scenarios.
-It does not support high availability, and is not suitable for production environments.
+The single-node deployment mode deploys FTS and ETCD services on a single local node.
+This mode is mainly used for development test scenarios.
+It does not support high availability and is not suitable for production environments.

 The single-node deployment mode is non-distributed.
 All services are deployed on the same physical machine.
-To learn the configuration required for this mode, see [development and test environment configuration](./cbdb-op-software-hardware.md#development-and-test-environment).
+To learn the configuration required for this mode, see [development and test environment configuration](./cbdb-op-software-hardware.md#for-development-or-test-environments).

 <!-- 要进行单节点部署，执行以下步骤：